 Our client’s head office retains primary access to their OroCRM system, meaning they can see all data on any past, current, or potential customers around the world.
 However, we did create different user roles and permissions for marketing and sales departments, ensuring they only see data that relates to their area of work.

 This project will soon be implemented internationally.
 When this happens, we will arrange the data within OroCRM in order to give localized access only to the sales and marketing managers within each country, restricting any information that is not from their own market.
 In addition, because our client manufactures multiple car brands, each of which they consider to be a different business unit, we will implement a similar type of specific, localized access for each sales and marketing team.

 We will set different user roles for marketing and sales departments within each local office in the same way we have for the marketing and sales departments within the head office.

 While purchasing a car online may be convenient for the buyer, it involved numerous steps that can quickly make the process complicated for the manufacturer.
-For this reason, the customer asked for a customer relationship management solution that addressed the needs and complexities of online automotive sales.
+For this reason, the customer asked for an automotive CRM solution that addressed the needs and complexities of online automotive sales.
 Since our platform already had many of the resources required to bring this idea to life, the manufacturer decided to go with OroCRM.